HOW TO MASTER YOUR TRAVEL FEARS

 Solo travel is one of the most rewarding experiences you can undertake, yet also one of the most daunting when you first start out.
 Being alone is not scary in itself, but what can be scary is knowing you have only yourself to rely on, and if you’re anything like me, you may occasionally wish for someone a little more reliable on hand.

 Travelling alone can be life changing and the only way to truly see if you like it or not is to do it.
 You get to do what you want, when you want.
 You can stay in for a day if you choose, or stay out all night.
-You can change your plans whenever you feel for no other reason than you want to.
-You will learn a lot about yourself, not only your own ability, but you will return feeling confident and successful.
+Changing plans is easy, even if it is for no other reason than you want to.
+You will learn a lot about yourself, not only your own abilities, but you will return feeling confident and successful.

 There may be times when you feel lonely, but you do not have to stay alone for long.
 There are fellow travellers and friendly locals across the globe who are always keen to meet new people.
 Walk into any hostel or backpackers and you will make friends.